jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 Tasks:

-* *Jason* will send quotes on a backdrop banner for CT to core@dasa.org.za.
-* *Renante* will send quotes on a backdrop banner for JHB to core@dasa.org.za.
 * *Jason* and *Robin* will send quotes and designs for speaker shirts for CT, JHB and PTA to core@dasa.org.za.
 * *Renate* to authorize a banner solution for JHB and CT.